Vanguardbots/synoptic-audio-visualizer/README.md

 # Vanguard Bots - The Weather Report - Audio Visualizers

-The visualizers are built in Processing which is open source and is available for macOS, Windows, and Linux.
+The visualizers are built in Processing which is open source and available for macOS, Windows, and Linux.
 Projects created with Processing are also cross-platform, and can be used on macOS, Windows, Android, Raspberry Pi, and many other Linux platforms.

 [Download Processing](https://processing.org/download)